King Crab Safari

 Since that time they have become invasive and a significant threat to the Norwegian marine ecosystem.
 To give you some understanding of how invasive the king crab has become in Russia and Norway, by 2006, 90% of the king crabs supplied to markets were Russian king crabs, which totalled more than 25.4 million kilograms.

-In their natural habitat, they had a number of predators, from fish such as halibut and Pacific cod, through to sea otters, octopus and whales.
+In their natural habitat, they have a number of predators, from fish such as halibut and Pacific cod, through to sea otters, octopus and whales.
 But in the fjords of Norway, the only predator they have is humans.

 Many people, including conservationists, scientists and even people in the fishing industry are concerned about the impact the crab has had on the coastal ecosystem especially because the adult king crab has no natural predators.
 However, the king crab has established itself in the Norwegian ecosystem and it is now believed that all that can be done is to keep the king crab population as low as possible by fishing.